UXProv/onepagers/Git Onepager.md

 Git push will push the commits from branch name to repo name, creating a pull request

 ## git pull
+Incorporates changes from the named commits
+Assume the following history exists and the current branch is "master":

+	        A---B---C topic
+	       /
+    D---E---F---G master

+Then "git merge topic" will replay the changes made on the topic branch since it diverged from master
+	        A---B---C topic
+	       /         \
+    D---E---F---G---H master

+## git merge

 ## git branch branch-name
 Used to create new branches